Trauma Therapy

 Trauma Therapy: Post-Traumatic Growth

-We all know the term post-traumatic stress.
-Have you heard of its counterpart, post-traumatic growth?
+We often hear about “post-traumatic stress.”
+But have you heard of its counterpart, post-traumatic growth?
 This refers to how a person grows, becomes resilient, and makes meaning from their challenging experiences.
 This is an important concept to weave into trauma therapy because the ultimate goal of good therapy isn’t just to reduce the problems associated with trauma but also to help a person grow in positive ways.
 Post-traumatic growth may take many forms.
 Some survivors clarify what a meaningful life looks like for them and actively work towards realizing that.
 Some may come to recognize their unique strengths and abilities and allow those to be sources of esteem and pride.
 Yet another example might be deliberately practicing an appreciation for the life they have now, including their positive relationships, opportunities, and joyful experiences.
-Post-traumatic growth doesn’t look the same for everyone but it’s an important focus that comes after reducing the pain of trauma.
+Post-traumatic growth doesn’t look the same for everyone but it’s an important focus that comes after reducing the painful impact of trauma.

 Trauma therapy